-Ms. Hicks, MMus, BMus, ARCT (piano performance), is a Nationally Certified Teacher of Music (NCTM).
-Additional training in early childhood music and in the Suzuki method for piano and violin, has enabled her to further expand her expertise.
-As a solo pianist and accompanist, she welcomes opportunities to share the joy of music with others.
+Ms. Hicks holds MMus and BMus degrees and an ARCT in piano performance.
+She is nationally certified in piano with MTNA.
+Additional training in early childhood music and in the Suzuki method for piano and violin has enabled her to further expand her expertise.
+As a solo and collaborative pianist, she welcomes opportunities to share the joy of music with others.

 Ms. Hicks is committed to encouraging student musicians in their quest for artistic growth.
 A comprehensive study of repertoire with technical development and integrated applied theory enables her students to become active musicians in the community, as they apply their skills and develop their musical individuality.
 Her studio’s accomplishments include scholarship awards, NFMC Best Performer distinctions, and acceptance to the South Carolina Governor’s School.

-Ms. Hicks’ teaching experience includes individualized piano instruction on the college and pre-college levels, and college courses with subjects such as theory, music appreciation, pedagogy, piano skills, and composing/arranging.
-Currently an adjunct instructor in the Petrie School of Music, Converse College, and Lawson Academy faculty member, Ms. Hicks welcomes the opportunity to join the Laurens County Academy of Music for the upcoming academic year.
-She is also active as an accompanist and as Director of Music and pianist for a local church.
+Ms. Hicks’ teaching experience includes individualized piano instruction on the college and preparatory levels, and college courses with subjects such as theory, music appreciation, pedagogy, piano skills, and composing/arranging.
+She is an adjunct instructor in the Petrie School of Music, Converse College, and a Lawson Academy of the Arts faculty member.
+Ms. Hicks is active as a collaborative pianist and church musician.

 Dr. Ron Davis, Associate Professor of Music, came to Presbyterian College in 2004.
 He is Director of Studies in Music Theory and Sacred Music.
 His responsibilities also include teaching organ, voice, composition, and occasionally, harpsichord.
 Dr. Davis is the conductor of Cantare!, PC’s non-auditioned choir for men, and PC Ringers, Presbyterian College’s outstanding handbell choir.
 He is a member of the American Guild of Organists, and Handbell Musicians of America (formerly AGEHR) where he has served as the South Carolina State Chair.